Ollie-HB/Ollie-HB/README.md

 ## Hobbies 🎨

-- I'm a passionate Liverpool supporter (hailing from the Wirral), and I attend as many live games as I possibly can! 🔴 ⚽
+- Passionate Liverpool supporter (hailing from the Wirral), attending as many live games as possible! 🔴 ⚽
-- Travelling brings me the most joy in my spare time - some of my more interesting trips were to Japan, South Korea, Nepal, India, Colombia, Peru, Brazil and Bolivia. ✈️ 🌎
+- Travelling and experiencing new cultures is my favourite thing to do - some of my more interesting trips were to Japan, South Korea, Nepal, India, Russia, Colombia, Peru, Brazil and Bolivia. ✈️ 🌎
-- I'm a keen golfer, though my game is very much a work in progress.. ⛳ 🐯
+- Keen golfer, though my game is very much a work in progress.. ⛳ 🐯
+- Snapping portraits of friends and capturing natural beauty on my 35mm film cameras. 📷 🎞️
-- Healthy living and cooking are part of my day-to-day life - I like to work out a few times a week and enjoy regularly trying new dishes and cuisines! 🏃🍴
+- Healthy living and cooking - I like to work out a few times a week and enjoy regularly trying new dishes and cuisines! 🏃🍴